mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/sau/index.md

 ### Exploitation

-Let's send a bunch of random requests to the Maltrail server to fill the status page.
+Let's resize the terminal so that the output of the command doesn't fit on the screen.

 Then, let's run the only command we can execute as `root`: